 Reality: Many students with these benefits are still eligible for financial aid.
 You deserve to find out if financial aid can cover additional school expenses.

 Myth 8: My parents are not U.S. citizens, so I do not qualify for financial aid.

 Reality: Your parents’ citizenship status does not affect your eligibility for financial aid.
 If you are a U.S. Citizen or Eligible Non-Citizen, you may still fill out the FAFSA.
 Dependent students are still required to provide parental information.
-If your parent does not have a Social Security number, input 000-00-0000 under the parent section of the FAFSA.
-At the end of the application, you parent will need to print, manually sign, and mail the parent signature page to the address provided.
+If your parent does not have a Social Security Number, input 000-00-0000 under the parent section of the FAFSA.
+At the end of the application, your parent will need to print, manually sign, and mail the parent signature page to the address provided.

 Myth 9: I am an undocumented student or DACA student with Texas residency, so I do not qualify for financial aid.

 Reality: Although you are not eligible for federal aid, you may still qualify for Texas state grants and other types of financial aid.
 Follow these instructions to apply for state aid through the Texas Application for Student Financial Aid (TASFA).
 Funding is limited for state financial aid so completing your application by the priority date is key.